-Consider a scale, or a thermometer.
+Consider a scale or a thermometer.
 They each give us feedback about the physical part of our being.
 Neurofeedback is also a type of biological (bio) feedback.
 It simply focuses on the brain.
-Just as the mirror is an instrument used independent of the body to tell us about our bodies, neurofeedback acts as a type of mirror telling us information about our brains.
+Just as the mirror is an instrument used independently of the body to tell us about our bodies, neurofeedback acts as a type of mirror telling us information about our brains.

 In order to retrain the brain to a more normal and/ or higher function, we give the brain rewards for functioning within an assigned quantitative normal range.
 Thus producing pleasure and high efficiency.
 An article I the Scientific American (2008) tells us the following:

 “It is well established that the brain uses more energy than any other human organ, accounting for up to 20 percent of the body’s total haul.”

 Because the brain uses so much of the body’s overall fuel, it is always looking for ways look to run efficiently- when it does it receives rewards for finding faster, easier ways of functioning.
 The brain does this by creating new neuro-pathways.
 Through the mirror or pictures provided by neurofeedback, the brain creates the shortcut of a new pathway to get a task done.
 When the pathway is created it’s much like building a bridge across a river.
 Instead of taking hours to find a shallow place to cross, we humans build a bridge and save ourselves the trouble of searching.
 Since we have a 100,000,000,000 (that’s billion) neurons providing paths to getting just one a task done (that’s a lot of rivers to cross), let’s start building some bridges!

 - Anxiety disorders such as panic, phobias and obsessive-compulsive disorder

 - Attention deficit disorder or problems with focus and inattention, brain fog